 - 14. It can be argued that a flat piece of glass, such as in a window, is like a lens with an infinite focal length.
 If so, where does it form an image?
-That is, how are d_i and d_0 related? - 15.
+That is, how are d_i and d_o related? - 15.
 You can often see a reflection when looking at a sheet of glass, particularly if it is darker on the other side.
-Explain why you can often see a double image in such circumstances. - 16.
-When you focus a camera, you adjust the distance of the lens from the film.
-If the camera lens acts like a thin lens, why can it not be a fixed distance from the film for both near and distant objects?

-- 17. A thin lens has two focal points, one on either side, at equal distances from its center, and should behave the same for light entering from either side.
+Explain why you can often see a double image in such circumstances.

+- 16. When you focus a camera, you adjust the distance of the lens from the film.
+If the camera lens acts like a thin lens, why can it not be a fixed distance from the film for both near and distant objects? - 17.
+A thin lens has two focal points, one on either side, at equal distances from its center, and should behave the same for light entering from either side.
 Look through your eyeglasses (or those of a friend) backward and forward and comment on whether they are thin lenses. - 18.
 Will the focal length of a lens change when it is submerged in water?
 Explain.

 - 19. What are the differences between real and virtual images?
 How can you tell (by looking) whether an image formed by a single lens or mirror is real or virtual? - 20.
 Can you see a virtual image?
 Can you photograph one?
 Can one be projected onto a screen with additional lenses or mirrors?
 Explain your responses. - 21.
 Is it necessary to project a real image onto a screen for it to exist? - 22.
 At what distance is an image always located-at d_0 , d_i , or f? - 23.
 Under what circumstances will an image be located at the focal point of a lens or mirror? - 24.
 What is meant by a negative magnification?
 What is meant by a magnification that is less than 1 in magnitude? - 25.
 Can a case 1 image be larger than the object even though its magnification is always negative?
+Explain.

-Explain. - 26.
-Figure 25.49 shows a light bulb between two mirrors.
+26. Figure 25.47 shows a light bulb between two mirrors.
 One mirror produces a beam of light with parallel rays; the other keeps light from escaping without being put into the beam.
 Where is the filament of the light in relation to the focal point or radius of curvature of each mirror?

-Figure 25.49 The two mirrors trap most of the bulb's light and form a directional beam as in a headlight.
+FIGURE 25.47 The two mirrors trap most of the bulb's light and form a directional beam as in a headlight.

 - 27. Devise an arrangement of mirrors allowing you to see the back of your head.
 What is the minimum number of mirrors needed for this task? - 28.
 If you wish to see your entire body in a flat mirror (from head to toe), how tall should the mirror be?
 Does its size depend upon your distance away from the mirror?
-Provide a sketch.

-29. It can be argued that a flat mirror has an infinite focal length.
+Provide a sketch. - 29.
+It can be argued that a flat mirror has an infinite focal length.
 If so, where does it form an image?
-That is, how are d_1 and d_0 related?
+That is, how are d_i and d_0 related? - 30.
+Why are diverging mirrors often used for rear-view mirrors in vehicles?
+What is the main disadvantage of using such a mirror compared with a flat one?